gensx-inc/gensx/packages/gensx-storage/README.md

 ## Troubleshooting

-If you have `@libsql/client` installed as a dependency, it may cause issues for bundlers.
-You should always install it as a dev dependency as local databases can only be used during development.
+If you have `@libsql/client` installed as a standard dependency, it may cause issues for bundlers.
+You should typically install the package as a dev dependency as local databases are designed to be used during development.

 If for some reason you need to use `@libsql/client` as a standard dependency, you can exclude it from client bundles.
 Add the following to your `next.config.ts` or `next.config.js` file: